smaclell/smaclell.github.io/_drafts/changing-layers.md

 }
 {% endhighlight %}

 Daryl liked this.
-The original interfaces were very fine grained, but dealt with the exact same data.
+The original interfaces were very fine grained and dealt with the exact same data.
 The responsibility for looking up a single setting or all settings was split.
 The separate interfaces made sense when it was first implemented.
-Seeing them combined made us realize it would be simpler if they were one interface:
+Seeing them combined helped us realize it would be simpler if they were one interface:

 {% highlight csharp %}